easyaspi314/gbasnek/README.md

 This uses a *barely legal* ROM header which puts code in the header fields, in a way similar to ["A Whirlwind Tutorial on Creating Really Teensy ELF Executables for Linux](https://www.muppetlabs.com/~breadbox/software/tiny/teensy.html).

-The `push` instruction is used to encode *and* correct the checksum (as well as push `r0` to the stack so it can be used for the `CpuSet` call).

-If you modify the code in the header, you must modify the list of registers.
-The build script will mention it.
-In the future I will make the build script automatically update or calculate the required register list.
+The size is of the entire ROM, including the header.
+That means there is an annoying 156 byte penalty due to the required Nintendo logo, and 12 bytes of ARM instructions needed to jump past the header and switch to Thumb mode (there's no `blx` in ARMv4T) so it is basically 176 bytes of meaningful code and 168 bytes of boilerplate that doesn't directly affect the game code.

+The code in the header was brute forced to match the checksum naturally.
+If you change the code, you must fix the checksum.
+There are plenty of options, it just needs figuring out.
+Note that in addition, `lsls VRAM, r2, #22` must be at that exact offset with that exact encoding, as it encodes the mandatory `0x96` byte in the header.

 ### Contributing

 Because this is a golfed project, unless there is a severe bug, **I will reject anything that** **makes the outputted ROM larger in size.**

+The constant pool at the bottom must be 4 byte aligned, and the assembler will insert padding to satisfy this.
+Even if the code size doesnt change due to alignment, any reduction in the number of instructions is a win.
+I have inserted some label tricks that will show `literal_pool_misaligned` in `objdump`/`llvm-objdump`'s output if alignment bytes are included.

 The spec that I am following:
  - Basic snek gameplay rules